ChristianOellers/ChristianOellers/README.md

 # Hi, I'm Christian!

-I work as Full-Stack Developer for my own company [Codeconut Ltd.](https://codeconut.io) founded 2019 in sunny Cyprus 🇨🇾.
+I work as Full-Stack Developer for my own company [Codeconut Ltd.](https://codeconut.io) founded 2019 in sunny Cyprus 🇨🇾

 ✨ &nbsp;I build modern web applications with Angular, React, Symfony and WordPress.
 Available for freelancing and hiring.

-✨ &nbsp;In my spare time, I challenge myself with learning Piano, traditional arts, and the magical misuse of modern technologies in probably unintended ways.
+✨ &nbsp;In my spare time, I challenge myself with Graphic Design, learning Piano, and the magical misuse of technology in unintended ways.

 <br>